AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 #### Bugs Discovered / Remedies ####

 1. Category Friendly Names - I found that the 'friendly name' of a Category was not appearing in the Category listing in the Django admin console.
 This occurred even though I had defined the friendly_name in products/models.py and listed it as a required field in products/admin.py.
 I did try to troubleshoot it at the time but could not fix it.
 If I have time at the end of the project I will give more time to finding a fix for it.
-2. Collapsed Navbar - When I set up my navbar initially I found that the collapsed nav bar remained expanded.
+2. Collapsed Navbar - When I set up my navbar initially I found that the collapsed navbar remained expanded.
 And when I would click the toggler, it would remain open.
-I found after some time working on it that as the navr was sitting inside a div with a Boostrap class of container-fluid, the toggler would not work.
+I found after some time working on it that as the navbar was sitting inside a div with a Boostrap class of container-fluid, the toggler would not work.
 I easily fixed this by removing the container-fluid div and moving it one level up.
 3. Add new Product or new Blog Post - I am using crispy forms and the ClearableFileInput package, which comes with the Django forms library, to add new posts or create new products.
-However if I tried to add a post/product without an image, the item would be creatd in the database but it would also cause a 500 error.
+However if I tried to add a post/product without an image, the item would be created in the database but it would also cause a 500 error.
 I had to clear my browser cookies in order to get the site running again.
 I resolved the issue by making an image a required field for a new post/product in the ClearableFileInput variable in products/forms.py and blog/forms.py.
 4. Delete a Product with sizes from Cart - I found an issue where if a product had sizes, It could not be removed from the shopping cart.
 The was down to an error in my code where instead of calling 'cart.pop' to remove the item, my code was calling 'cart.cart'.